 We hear with our brain.

-Even though sounds may be audible, or loud enough, there is no guarantee that they can be understood.
+Even though sounds may be audible, or loud enough, they can be misunderstood.
 Therefore, detection is a very different function from processing.
 Audibility, is the ability to detect sounds, and is the function of our ears.
 Audition, is the ability to make sense out of what is being detected, and takes place not in the ears, but within the central auditory cortex of our brains.
-To hear well, both processes must work together, and as an integrated system.
+To hear well, both processes must work together, and as an integrated system. therefore, good hearing isn’t simply a question of making sounds loud enough.
+It’s about helping your brain understand the sounds you hear.

 This is the challenge for every major hearing aid manufacturer.
 To facilitate this complex brain function and improve that voice we want to listen to above all others, even when there is competing noise, when that noise is changing and when that 'noise' consists of others voices.
 It is a constant technological dilemma because the brain is so sophisticated and performs miraculous tasks seamlessly.
 But we believe that it is our role to custom design the technology available in the best possible ways to provide the opportunity for this neural enhancement to take place - because life is just better that way!